ed-lau/calcWCD/README.md

 #> # ... with 685 more rows
 ```

-Distributin of WCD values in test files
+Distribution of WCD values in the test files:

 <img src="man/figures/README-pressure-1.png" width="100%" />